HYPER-GAS MKII - HYDROCARBON MONITOR FOR COMMERCIAL DIVINGThe Hyper-Gas MkII is a unique, hyperbaric hydrocarbon monitor for use in saturation diving.

-The Hyper-Gas MkII is a hydrocarbon monitor comprising of a bell monitor which contains a sensor manifold and a topside repeater which mimics the status of the bell monitor.
+The Hyper-Gas MkII is a hydrocarbon monitor comprising of a bell monitor which contains a sensor manifold.
+It is also designed to incoporate a topside repeater (sold seperately) which mimics the status of the bell monitor.

 The unit is set to alarm at 10% of the amount of hydrocarbons required to cause anaesthesia.

 Note: The Hyper-Gas MkII was not designed to monitor hyperbaric levels of H2S (hydrogen sulphide)

 The unit was designed in 2006 in response to an incident in the North Sea where a diving bell was contaminated with hydrocarbons brought into the bell from the seabed by a diver.